clearwater-trust/beautiful-jekyll/_posts/2018-08-30-bisq-dao-dex-and-determination.md

 What is a DAO?
 (Decentralized Autonomous Organization) - In the past we had caucuses, quorums, congresses, congregations and corporations.
 Now, we have DAOs.
 The DAO is a new way for like-minded individuals to make decisions and move forward with consensus.

-Through the network, a DAO allows for consensus through tokenized game theory. _Actually, I have no idea what game theory is, and either do you.
-But it sounds nice._

 The DAO is the beginning of a revolution.
 Removing the physical and forced barriers of consensus, aligning people and machines to work together for a common goal, the DAO will pave the way forward for governments and commerce all around the world and the galaxy!

 [Join BISQ.
 Join a DAO.
 The future is NOW!](https://bisq.network)